 IPCC Sixth Assessment Report

-The goal of Enhanced Weathering is to capture CO2 by accelerate the natural chemical weathering of silicates minerals like olivine by spreading amounts of ground mineral-containing rock onto coastlines where it can dissolve in seawater, thereby increasing the rate of CO2 absorption by the ocean.
+The goal of Ocean Alkalinization Enhancement is to capture CO2 by accelerate the natural chemical weathering of silicates minerals like olivine by spreading amounts of ground mineral-containing rock onto coastlines where it can dissolve in seawater, thereby increasing the rate of CO2 absorption by the ocean.

 A first pilote project is ongoing, in order to assess the feasibility of the project and rigorously measure all possible impacts.